lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 > kemct is the ciphertext produced for this recipient; it contains C from steps 1 and 2 of Originator's Operations in {{app-alg}}.

-> kdf identifies the key-derivation function.
+> kdf identifies the key-derivation algorithm.

 > kekLength is the size of the key-encryption key in octets.